Gjin Progoni

 Gjin Progoni (Ginius) was an archon (or lord) of Kruja, located in present-day Albania, from c.
 1198 until his death in 1208.
-He succeeded his father, Progon of Kruja, becoming the second ruler of the House of Progon.
+He succeeded his father, Progon of Kruja, becoming the second ruler of the Principality of Arbanon.
+During his reign, he controlled the areas around Elbasan and the fortress of Krujë.
+He also maintained good ties with the Despotate of Epirus due to the Venetian threat in northern Epirus.
 Gjin was succeeded by his younger brother Dhimitër Progoni.

+Issue

+Although his spouse remains unknown, he had the following issue: